 1. The Hershey Empire is build on a fourth-grade education.

 The Hershey family moved around a lot when Milton was a kid, which meant that he frequently changed schools.
 After Hershey finished the fourth grade, his parents decided that it was time for the young man to learn a trade.
-He began an apprenticeship with a printer but hated it, and in 1872 he began working for a confectioner in Lancaster, Penn.
+He began an apprenticeship with a printer but hated it, and in 1872 he began working for a confectioner in Lancaster, Pennsylvania.

 In 1876, Milton Hershey went to Philadelphia and used what he learned as a confectioner’s apprentice to start his first business, Crystal A. Caramels.
 When this venture failed, Hershey found another apprenticeship in Denver.
 After regrouping out West, he started a second company in New York City, which also failed.
 Hershey then returned home and turned his third venture, the Lancaster Caramel Company, into a global juggernaut with over 1400 employees.

 3. Milton Hershey became interested in chocolate after the 1893 World’s Fair.